WaffleSmacker/SmackerTracker-IronmonExtension/README.md

 - utdzac - For continuing to update the tracker and make all this possible

 ## Important Notes
-**THERE HAVE BEEN INSTANCES OF THE DASHBOARD PAGE CRASHING WHEN STREAMING WITH OBS.
-PLEASE USE OTHER BROWSERS.**
+**THERE HAVE BEEN INSTANCES OF OBS CRASHING WHEN VIEWING THE DASHBOARD WITH MOZILLA FIREFOX.
+PLEASE USE OTHER CHROMIUM BASED BROWSERS.**

 ## Requirements
 - [Ironmon-Tracker v8.4.1](https://github.com/besteon/Ironmon-Tracker) or higher